Islam’s Worst Enemy: the Quran

 This section has to begin with a little New Testament history.

 Bart Ehrman also says the scholarly consensus is that the gospels were all written within living memory of Jesus.
 The earliest was Mark, (70 AD), in which the first sentence calls Jesus “the Son of God” (Mark 1:1).
 Here are (many) subtler examples of Mark saying Jesus is God using references to the Torah.
-But each of the four Gospels makes it clear that Jesus is actually God.
-The Gospel of John is the most explicit – for example, there is a scene where Thomas says to Jesus, “my Lord and my God,” and Jesus responds, “because you have seen me, you have believed” (John 20:28-29).
+But each of the four Gospels makes it abundantly clear that Jesus is actually God.
+The Gospel of John is the most explicit – for example, there is a scene where Thomas says to Jesus, “my Lord and my God,” and Jesus responds, “because you have seen Me, you have believed” (John 20:28-29).
 In another portion of the text, Jesus says, “before Abraham was, I AM,” pointing to His eternal existence, and referring to Himself using “I AM,” the name of God (John 8:58).

 Paul’s epistles, at the latest, were written in 66 AD – 36 years after Christ’s death.
 They refer to Christ as the Son of God or as God often (Romans 1:4, Philippians 2:5-7, Colossians 1:15, Colossians 2:9, Hebrews 1:3).
 The epistle of Peter similarly calls Christ God (2 Peter 1:1).
 The epistle of James calls Him the glorious Lord.
 (James 2:1).
 Further, in 1 Corinthians, St. Paul challenges anyone who doubts Christ’s divinity to simply come to Jerusalem and ask everybody what happened, as hundreds were alive to see Him risen.